 So follow the below-mentioned steps for repairing your Mercedes instrument cluster.
 The workshop manuals for Mercedes make it easy to fix the instrument cluster like a professional service provider.

 Step 1: Disconnect power from Mercedes instrument cluster

 Disconnect your battery from the instrument cluster.
 Pull off the negative cable from the battery and break the connection.
 Remember that vehicle batteries continuously supply 12 v power to your car instrument cluster.
 So if you pull the cluster out with a battery connection, it will burn the circuit.

 Remove the driver-side kick panel by eliminating the screws from the right side.
 Remove every metal screw and let the panel rest on the ground.

 The cluster didn’t have any fasteners or screws.
 It is held by tension under the dashboard.
 Reach to tension, and feel the edges.
 If you feel any wires or insulating materials, then be careful.
 Reach to the back of the cluster and push it towards the steering wheel.
 Once it comes out of position, you can pull it from the upper edges.

 Step 4: Pull it out completely

-When you are pulling the cluster, you start feeling the tension of the speedometer cable.
+When you pull the cluster, you start feeling the tension of the speedometer cable.
 It is the central cable of the cluster room attached with screws.
 Loosen the screws with a hand unscrew to free the cluster.

 Now start removing the connections from the right side.
 First, disconnect the light bulbs.
 Then unplug the spade connector to remove the power supply cable of the clock.
-Unplug all the small plugs near the cluster’s center and draw the oil line from the oil gauge.
+Unplug all the small plugs near the cluster’s centre and draw the oil line from the gauge.